 Expertise offered: Actinomycete biology, antisense approaches, MoA discovery approaches.
 If the network wishes to develop a cross-institutional teaching programme, I teach a short module in antibiotic discovery and would be happy to help with that see website.

-Issues: Analytic facilities.
+Bottlenecks: Analytic facilities.

 Keywords: Antisense antibiotics, actinomycetes, abyssomicins.